TV-Rename/tvrename/options.md

 _Default:_ ***Un-ticked***

+The next three preferences will be of special interest to those of you who speak "English as a second language".
+You can now set the folder names used for "Seasons" and "Specials", and the text recognised as "Season" when searching.

 The "Specials folder name:" text box allows you to modify the name used when creating a "Specials" folder for a show.

 It is common practice for specials to be labeled as part of "Season 0" so for example: special 3 of "Battlestar Galactica" would be labeled "Battlestar Galactica - S00E03 - The Story So Far"  and stored (by default) in the "Specials" folder.